alanywang25/FRE-GY-7871A-Assignment2/README.md

 python -m pip install -r requirements.txt
 ```

 Open the notebook and run all cells.
 The first execution may download the FinBERT model.
-Review the `DOCUMENT_OVERRIDES` cell before collection: it is the auditable place to add any missed Chair speeches, testimony, or press-conference transcripts and to correct release timestamps.
-Keep notebook output saved before publishing.

 The collection code uses Python's built-in HTML parser, so `lxml` is optional.
 To install the faster parser in the environment selected by the notebook kernel, run `python -m pip install lxml`.

-The live collector now includes post-meeting statements, minutes, FOMC press-conference transcripts, and Chair speeches/testimony.
-It labels timestamps whose exact release time could not be verified; review those records and correct
-them in `DOCUMENT_OVERRIDES` before running the event-study regressions.

 ## FinBERT troubleshooting